Darter90/MockitoCompendium/How_use_Mockito/Starting_Mockito.md

 }
 ```

-And here we are: you mocked the ConfigurationInstructions class, or interface, by creating a mock object that will be activated in runtime.
+And here we are: you mocked the ConfigurationInstructions class, or Interface, by creating a mock object that will be activated in runtime.

 ---

 <h4>when()/thenReturn()/verify()</h4>

-But before assing config to the software under test, we have to mock even the method into the if statement: <b>config.getId()</b>.
+But before assing the config object to the software under test, we have to <b>stub</b> the method into the if statement: <b>config.getId()</b>.
-Since Mockito do not know how to deal with methods of mocked objects, you must specify what they need to return when they are called into the code.
-This can be achieved by using the <b>when()/thenReturn()</b> syntax of Mockito framework:
+<u>Since Mockito do not know how to deal with methods of mocked objects, YOU MUST specify what they need to return when they are called into the code.</u> This can be achieved by using the <b>when()/thenReturn()</b> syntax of Mockito framework:

 ```
 String Id = "A535";
 when(config.getId()).thenReturn(Id);
 ```

 At the end of the code you can assert if the method has been called correctly for just one time, by using the <b>verify()</b> method of Mockito framework.
-This method is a sort of Assertion, so it as the same importance of the classic Assertions of jUnit:
+This method is a sort of Assertion, so it as the same importance of the standard Assertions of jUnit:

 ```
 verify(config, times(1)).getId(Id);